 Iceland Photo Tours (IPT) specializes in landscape photography tours in Iceland.

-With year long experience, IPT‘s expertise in hiking, driving jeeps and flying in Iceland through areas that include remote and rugged terrain, employing the use of modified trucks and trailers is all at your disposal making it the right choice for photographers who want to travel to exotic locations.
+With year long experience, IPT‘s expertise in hiking, driving jeeps and flying in Iceland through areas that include remote and rugged terrain, employing the use of modified trucks is all at your disposal making it the right choice for photographers who want to travel to exotic locations.
 Our spacious modified trucks will get us safely over streams and rivers and unpaved roads.
 To ensure quality, our tours are aimed at small groups.
-From loading to unloading, from departure to return, each group that goes out, works as a team.
-Most important of all—we have fun, making the most every extraordinary moment.
+During summer on our highland tours we take our pride in going to places few people get to see and are great to photograph.
+We take advantage of best light available.
+Most important of all—we have fun, get great photographs and making the most every extraordinary moment.

 Our tours can often be strenuous, especially in the long arctic summer nights when there‘s good light to go after.
 Sometimes we need to take off very early to get to the more popular places before the normal influx of tourists and due to the increase in tourism in Iceland over the past few years we‘ve started to minimize our visits to well-known sites, focusing more on remote, less known, though equally stunning locations.